Contact@palm

 +18334741448

 GLP-1, or Glucagon-Like Peptide-1, is a naturally occurring hormone in the body that plays a critical role in managing blood sugar levels and appetite.
 Over the past several years, it has become the focus of significant medical attention, not only for its role in treating type 2 diabetes but also for its promising effects on weight management.
-As obesity and metabolic conditions become increasingly prevalent, GLP-1-based therapies are emerging as a powerful tool in modern healthcare.
+As obesity and metabolic conditions become increasingly prevalent, GLP-1-based therapies, including Semaglutide and Tirzepatide, are emerging as powerful tools in modern healthcare.

 What was once a niche treatment for blood sugar control is now at the center of broader discussions about long-term weight loss, heart health, and chronic disease prevention.
 With brand-name medications like Ozempic and Wegovy gaining mainstream attention, more people are asking: What exactly is GLP-1, and why is it making headlines?
 At Palm Beach HealthWorks in Royal Palm Beach, we stay at the forefront of these innovations, helping clients understand their options and guiding them toward personalized, medically supported wellness solutions.
 In this article, we’ll take a closer look at how GLP-1 works, what the science says, and how it’s shaping the future of metabolic medicine.